 - Semi-Open Adoption: In a semi-open adoption, birth parents and adoptive families do not exchange identifying information.
 Instead, their communication is usually mediated by their adoption professional through photos and letters.

 While adoptions are becoming increasingly open, most of today’s adoptions fall into the semi-open category.
 Whatever type of post-adoption relationship you are interested in having, your adoption counselor can help you find a match who wants to have the same relationship with you.

-Semi-Open and Open Adoption with A Child’s Hope
+Open Adoption with A Child’s Hope

 With A Child’s Hope, the amount and frequency of contact shared between the birth parents and adoptive family is determined by mutual consent.
 Some birth parents and adoptive families decide they want to receive photographs and letters over time, while a very small percentage choose a closed adoption, discontinuing contact after delivery.